MagdaFronczyk/magdalena-fronczyk-cv/readme.md

 Thank you:

-Google Fonts - a collection of beautiful free fonts.
+-Google Fonts - a collection of beautiful free fonts.
 A special thank you for Natanael Gama who designed the Exo font which I've used in this project.

-Font Awsome - a collection of fun,modern and free icons.
+-Font Awsome - a collection of fun,modern and free icons.

 ## Contact